ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### 5.3.1 View Device
 MOSIP allows Zonal Admin to view the devices by providing the registration center ID.
 The system validates the provided data, privileges of Zonal Admin.
 On successful validation, the system provides the list of devices details (ID, Name, Mac Address, Serial Number, IP Address, Registration Center ID etc…), which are mapped to the registration center.
 If Zonal Admin searches the devices` without providing the registration center ID, then the system provides all the devices registered in the country.
 During the validation of registration center ID and Zonal Admins privileges, if the registration ID/Zonal Admin’s privileges are not found, then the system triggers an error notification.
 #### 5.3.2 Create Device
-Zonal Admin will register the devices for his/her zone using MOSIP.
-If the device is not allocated to the specific zone, the Zonal Admin will not map the devices to any registration center under his/her zone.
+Using MOSIP, Zonal Admin will register the devices for his/her zone.
+The device cannot be used in zone, if it is not registered.

-Procedure to register device follows:
+Procedure to register the device follows:

 1. Zonal admin will select a Device Type and Device Specification for the new device.
-1. The system allows Zonal admin to enter the following required details for the new devices:
+1. Zonal admin will provide the following required details for the new device:
+ * Device ID
  * Device Name
  * Mac Address
+ * Serial Number
  * IP Address
- * Serial Number
  * Device Spec ID
- * Location Zone (Zone a Device will belong based on Zonal Admins zone, currently not in DB)
+ * Language Code
+ * Active (Boolean)
+ * Created by
+ * Created Date and Time
-1. Zonal Admin will map the devices to the existing registration center under the jurisdiction of his/her Admin zone.
+1. Zonal Admin creates the device by providing all the required information related to the device.

-1. Devices uniqueness will be maintained through device serial number.
+Device uniqueness will be maintained through device’s serial number.
-For more information about register devices in admin zone, please refer tohttps://github.com/mosip/mosip/wiki/FRS-Admin-Services#29-list-of-device-types---create-

-Zonal Admin will register the devices in backend to his/her admin zone by importing CSV/XLS.
+Zonal Admin will also register the machines by importing the CSV/XLS.
-For more details, please refer to <Link to be provided after discussing with Aman>

 #### 5.3.3 Update Device [**[↑]**](#table-of-content)
 MOSIP provides the capabilities for Zonal Admin to update the device related details.
 At the time of creating the device, if any information is not entered correctly due to any reason,